 Quality assurance and testing are just as important to an application’s success as building its codebase.
 Bugs, performance issues, and security flaws need to be detected and resolved early on and repeatedly throughout the development process to allow the project to advance.

-Testing and Q&A are constant features of the agile methodologies.
-Once a new piece of the application is built, it is put through a series of tests to identify bugs and other non-compliant parts.
-This ensures the new feature will seamlessly integrate with the rest of the application and provides overall quality.
+Testing and QA are constant, ongoing processes of the agile methodologies.
+Once a new, working piece of the application is built, it is put through a series of tests (e.g. automated unit tests) to identify bugs and other non-compliant parts.
+Many teams also choose to incorporate Continuous Integration (CI), which involves adding all developer working copies of the software to a shared mainline several times a day.
+This ensures all new features will seamlessly integrate with the rest of the application, and contributes to the overall quality of the product.

-The testing phase in the waterfall model happens separately, usually after the integration phase.
-As this is the first time application testing is conducted, it is not unusual for the application to be full of bugs and other major problems.
-This results in more time spent in the testing phase – or worse, the phase is attempted half-heartedly (or partially completed) due to the pressure applied by the client to move the project forward into the next development stage.
+The testing phase in the waterfall model is a completely separate part of the development process, and is usually carried out once the whole application has been built.
+As this is the first time software testing is conducted, it is not unusual for it to be full of bugs and other major problems.
+This results in more time spent in the testing phase – or worse, the phase may be attempted half-heartedly (or partially completed) due to the pressure applied by the client to move the project forward into the next development stage.

 Get our whitepaper!